-To sum up, if wrec is small, you have vanishing gradient problem, and if wrec is large, you have exploding gradient problem.
+To sum up, if wrec is small, you have vanishing gradient problem, and if wrec is large, you have exploding gradient problem

 For the vanishing gradient problem, the further you go through the network, the lower your gradient is and the harder it is to train the weights, which has a domino effect on all of the further weights throughout the network.

 That was the main roadblock to using Recurrent Neural Networks.
-However, the possible solutions to this problem are as follows:
+But let's now check what are the possible solutions to this problem.